 Item Required Element Description 14.
 Actual Replant Cost The actual per acre cost to replant the commodity the AIP determines from records provided by the insured.
-15. Maximum Replant The maximum dollar amount per acre (20% of the expected Payment revenue of the commodity x coverage level).
-16. Replant payment per Enter the lesser of the actual replant cost (column 14) or the Acre (Lesser of maximum replant payment (column 15).
-Column 14 or 15) 17.
-Replant Cost Allowed Enter the result of the determined acres replanted (column 13) (Column 13 X multiplied by the replant payment per acre (column 16).
-1.0 Column 16) 18.
-Share Enter the insured's share of the replanting payment of the commodity 10 replanted.
+15. Maximum Replant Payment The maximum dollar amount per acre (20% of the expected revenue of the commodity x coverage level).
+16. Replant payment per Acre (Lesser of Column 14 or 15) Enter the lesser of the actual replant cost (column 14) or the maximum replant payment (column 15).
+17. Replant Cost Allowed (Column 13 X Column 16) Enter the result of the determined acres replanted (column 13) multiplied by the replant payment per acre (column 16).
+18. Share Enter the insured's share of the replanting payment of the commodity replanted.
 19. Replant Payment Enter the result of column 17 multiplied by column 18.
 20. Total Total is the sum of all monetary entries in column 19 21.
-Narrative Document: (1) reason no replant payment due, if applicable; (1) reason no replant payment due, in applicable,(2) calculation of item 15 (maximum replant payment) (3) any additional information required to explain entries for all items of form If more space is needed, include applicable information on a separate document.
+Narrative Similar Damage on Document: reason no replant payment due, if applicable; calculation of item 15 (maximum replant payment) any additional information required to explain entries for all items of form If more space is needed, include applicable information on a separate document.
 Include the insured's name, policy number, and claim number on the separate document.
 Title the document "Narrative to Replant Payment Continued" and attach it to the Replant Payment Worksheet.
-22. Similar Damage on Indication of whether other farms in the area had similar damage as Other Farms in the the insured reported.
-Enter "Yes" if other farms in the area had Area? similar damage, otherwise enter "No." 23.
-Assignment of Indication of whether insured has an assignment of indemnity in Indemnity? effect for insurance year.
-Enter "Yes" if insured has assignment of indemnity in effect for insurance year, otherwise enter "No." The for below es are not illustrated on the Replant Payment Worksheet example 24.
-Insured's Signature Insured signature and date. and Date: 25.
-AIP Representative AIP representative's signature and date.
-Signature and Date
+22. Similar Damage on Other Farms in the Area?
+Indication of whether other farms in the area had similar damage as the insured reported.
+Enter "Yes" if other farms in the area had similar damage, otherwise enter "No." 23.
+Assignment of Indemnity?
+Indication of whether insured has an assignment of indemnity in effect for insurance year.
+Enter "Yes" if insured has assignment of indemnity in effect for insurance year, otherwise enter "No." The for the below ries are not illustrated on the Replant Payment Worksheet example 24.
+Insured's Signature and Date: Insured signature and date.
+25. AIP Representative Signature and Date AIP representative's signature and date.